ustwo/US2MapperKit/documentation/custom_transforms_tuples.md

 ##Example - Tuple Transformations

-As of version 0.2.0 of U2MapperKit, the ability to map tuples via the `US2TransformerProtocol` as support was added by ensuring we can return an a value of `Any` type.
-Let's observe a dictionary for a business object, and see how we can map a the coordinates as a tuple
+As of version 0.2.0 of U2MapperKit, the ability to map tuples via the `US2TransformerProtocol` as support was added.
+This ensures that we can return an a value of `Any` type.
+Let's look at a dictionary for a business object, and see how we can map a the coordinates as a tuple.

 **Response Dictionary**